 How many times do people change their routines in their haste to grow muscle by “confusing them” without actually having squeezed out everything they can from the basic lifts?
 Progressive overload on the basics may be boring and lacking excitement, but it works!

 Focusing On Strength Not Pump – The so-called “pump” is an often misunderstood factor advocated by many pro bodybuilders and hardcore gym rats.
 It does work but only to a limited extent, as it helps carry nutrients and oxygen to the trained muscle, but it is not the main muscle growth factor.
 Intensity is.

 Particularly for natural, unassisted trainees, the best method for increasing size is working on strength.
 Low reps with high resistance are the way to go for natty bodybuilders, not chasing the pump.

 The Minimalist Muscle Blitz offers a simple and clever workout layout structured in a progressive way, starting and tapering off with warm-ups and conditioning and with hard compound movements and explosive moves at the core.

 Full Body Workouts 3 Time Per Week – No need to re-invent the wheel here.
 Since the dawn of bodybuilding, Steve Reeves and countless others have built fantastic physiques on the good old trusted 3-workouts per week, full-body schedule.

-The idea is training your muscle frequently but using less volume for each workout.
+The idea is to train your muscle frequently but using less volume for each workout.
 Long split routines consisting of one muscle group once per week are a no-no for natties.
 This approach works for “artificially enhanced” bodybuilders who are in a constant anabolic state and enhanced protein synthesis thanks to steroids.